beginning of content

 • Anabolic steroids are safe when used as prescribed and directed by your doctor.

-• Anabolic steroids are illegal in Australia unless prescribed by your doctor.
+• In Australia, anabolic steroids are illegal unless prescribed by your doctor.

 What are anabolic steroids?

 Anabolic steroids are synthetic (human-made) medicines that are similar to the male hormone testosterone.
-Their scientific name is anabolic-androgenic steroids (AAS).
-They usually come in the form of an oral tablet, but may also be available as a gel or liquid.
+The scientific name for these medicines is anabolic-androgenic steroids (AAS).

 Anabolic steroids are different from corticosteroids, which are medicines used to treat conditions such as arthritis or asthma.
 Both are sometimes simply called 'steroids', which can be confusing.